abalajoe/nyumbarahisi/README.md

 # ussd

-A Clojure library designed to ... well, that part is up to you.
+A USSD library designed for searching for vacant houses.

 ## Usage